Laura Patel, MD

 Chief Medical Officer

 Dr. Patel joined Transitions LifeCare in 2013 as medical director and now serves as Chief Medical Officer.
-She oversees the medical staff, the community-based and hospital-based palliative care programs, and Transitions Kids program.
+She oversees the medical staff, the community-based and hospital-based palliative care programs, and the Transitions Kids program.
 She also provides the medical oversight for Transitions HospiceCare.
-She is board certified in Internal Medicine, Geriatric Medicine and Hospice and Palliative Medicine.
-In 2017, Dr. Patel was named AHHC's "Physician of the Year” and one of TBJ’s “40 Under 40.”
+She is board certified in Internal Medicine, Geriatric Medicine, and Hospice and Palliative Medicine.
+In 2017, Dr. Patel was named AHHC’s “Physician of the Year” and one of TBJ’s “40 Under 40.”
 Her interests include finding innovative care models to provide palliative care for people with advanced illness in collaboration with community partners, as well as ongoing efforts to reduce barriers to hospice care.

 Current Appointments and Affiliations

 - Adjunct Assistant Professor, Department of Medicine, UNC School of Medicine

 - Admitting privileges at WakeMed Raleigh and WakeMed Cary